jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 **How to Verify by SMS?**

-Please enter the verification code into province Ofcom website and complete the verification in time when verification code sending by MIIT is received.
+Please enter the verification code into Communication Administration website and complete the verification in time when verification code sending by MIIT is received.

-Step 1: Enter the filing Province Ofcom website, click the      **Filing SMS Verification**  button on Ofcom website, and access the checking page.
+Step 1: Enter the filing Communication Administration website, click      **Filing SMS Verification** on Communication Administration website, and access the checking page.

 ![2.png](https://img1.jcloudcs.com/cms/65e73149-db8a-4080-95c1-7c0090151f0b20171218111140.png)